tomap/docpad-plugin-flickrimages/README.md

 Lots of thing to do:

-Currently the output has been made to work with fancybox, which is fine for me, but not for everyone. unit tests are broken and I don't know how to fix them...
+Currently the output has been made to work with fancybox, which is fine for me, but not for everyone.

 ---